 In 2015, a group of forward-thinking UWA staff started AVRL, an initiative to accelerate the uptake of Augmented Reality (AR) & Virtual Reality (VR) in education, research, industry and beyond.

-AVRL runs free public workshops, seminars, demonstrations and networking events.
+AVRL has expanded to other Perth universities, running free public workshops, seminars, demonstrations and networking events.
 Anyone with an interest in VR or AR is welcome.

 AVRL’s Previous Event: Jamming Towards an Ensemble

 We had lots of new faces at the July AVRL event and were pleased to welcome attendees from Curtin, ECU, Murdoch and TAFE, as well as a range of software and gaming developers from the Perth metropolitan area.

 Our presenters for the evening were Brendan Ragan and Matt Dyet, Director and Producer of Stirfire Studios, who spoke to the AVRL crowd about their new multi-platform virtual reality puzzle game, Symphony of the Machine.